djk2120/cesm-lens/README.md

 `conda env create -f environment.yml`

-Then you should hopefully have it available after you log in through JupyterHub
+Then you should hopefully have **lens-py** available as an environment in JupyterHub